Self-Strengthening Movement: Second phase (1872–85)

 Alerted to the tendency for Chinese merchants to invest in foreign business, Li Hongzhang sought to extend governmental assistance to Chinese entrepreneurs engaged in competition against foreign enterprise.
 The China Merchants' Steam Company was a poignant instance of success in regaining control of shipping traffic markets.
 Management and capital were entirely removed from governmental hands, and handed to various comprador traders.
 From 1872 to 1877, the company expanded from four to twenty nine steamships, far outstripping the six and five of its rivals Jardine Matheson and Butterfield-Swire.
 Similar plans were drafted for coal and iron mines, and textile mills.
 In 1876, Shen Baozhen succeeded in initiating construction of the Keelung Coal Mine in Taiwan, the first modern coal mine in China, to fuel the Fuzhou Navy Yard.

 Li Hongzhang, in an 1874 memorial, tabled the concept of "Bureaus of Western Learning" (洋學局) in coastal provinces, participation in which was to be accorded the honor of Imperial examination degrees.
 Li expanded the Tianjin Arsenal, founded a Western science school, and sent cadets to Germany.
-Ting Jih-ch'ang and Shen Pao-chen also implemented similar plans in Southern China with the Nanjing and Jiangnan Arsenals.
-Chinese government schools in Beijing, the Fuzhou Navy Yard and the Kiangnan Arsenal had begun to teach Western mathematics, as this subject was pinpointed as the core of Western technological superiority.
+Ding Richang and Shen Baozhen also implemented similar plans in Southern China with the Nanjing and Jiangnan Arsenals.
+Chinese government schools in Beijing, the Fuzhou Navy Yard and the Jiangnan Arsenal had begun to teach Western mathematics, as this subject was pinpointed as the core of Western technological superiority.
 In 1872, and again in 1874, Shen Baozhen submitted another proposal to the throne for the reform of the Military Imperial Examinations with the inclusion of Mathematics, but the proposal was rejected on the basis that the pool of candidates were still too small to justify an examination.
 Shen also proposed the abolition of the military examinations which were based on obsolete weaponry such as archery.
 He proposed the idea that Tongwen Guan students who performed well in mathematics could be directly appointed to the Zongli Yamen as if they were Imperial examination graduates.